-2. The Federal Information Processing Standard (FIPS) 140-2 is a cryptographic standard developed by the National Institute of Standards and Technology (NIST) in the US for the protection of sensitive but unclassified data.
-Modules validated as conforming to FIPS 140-2 are accepted for procurement by Federal Agencies in both US and Canada.
-This certification confirms that the cryptographic functionality has been tested by an independent laboratory and validated by the government scheme against the requirements of the standard.
-FIPS 140-2 requirements have been adopted by industries such as Financial, (Payment Card Industry Security Standards Council (PCI SSC) standards for credit card data processing, Health Insurance Portability and Accountability Act (HIPAA) in the healthcare industry, Joint Interoperability Command (JITC) in the U.S. Military, etc. US Federal Risk and Authorization Management Program (FedRAMP) requirements interpret “approved cryptographic techniques” as the set of cryptographic modules validated per FIPS 140-2.
+The Federal Information Processing Standard (FIPS) 140 is a cryptographic standard developed by the National Institute of Standards and Technology (NIST) in the US for the protection of sensitive but unclassified data.
+Cryptography that is validated as conforming to FIPS 140-2 is accepted for procurement by Federal Agencies in both US and Canada.
+A number of industry-specific regulations and standards make reference to the FIPS 140-2 requirements.
+These include Payment Card Industry Security Standards Council (PCI SSC) standards for credit card data processing, Health Insurance Portability and Accountability Act (HIPAA) in the healthcare industry, Joint Interoperability Command (JITC) in the U.S. Military, etc. US Federal Risk and Authorization Management Program (FedRAMP) requirements interpret “approved cryptographic techniques” as the set of cryptographic modules validated per FIPS 140-2.

-For more information, see the Security Evaluations website.
-For a complete list of Oracle security evaluations currently in progress as well as those already completed, please go to the Oracle Security Evaluations Status page.
+For a complete list of Oracle product security evaluations which are completed and in progress, please see the Oracle Security Evaluations Status page.